 A runoff describes a voting system that selects a winner after two rounds of voting.
-It happens when no candidate is able to secure a simple majority, that is, greater than 50% of votes in the first round.
+It happens when no candidate is able to meet the requirements needed to be president at the first round of balloting.
 The idea behind it is to ensure that whoever is elected president gets broad acceptance from across the country.

 What laws guide the conduct of a runoff in Nigeria?

 INEC is empowered by the Electoral Act 2022 (as amended) to conduct runoff elections in Nigeria.
 Section 134 of the Nigerian Constitution explains the conditions for this to occur.

 To be elected as president, “A candidate for an election to the office of President shall be deemed to have been duly elected where, there being more than two candidates for the election –

 (a) he has the highest number of votes cast at the election;